wp-plugins/cf-wod-posts/readme.txt

 = 1.0 =
 *Initial plugin version.

+= 1.1 =
+*Added Widget feature; display a customizable list of WODs any where you can display a widget.
+*Added a Settings section for the plugin; allows for toggling whether or not WODs display within your main query.
+Note:  This setting is located under the Dashboard->Settings->Reading->WOD Settings

 == Upgrade Notice ==

+= 1.1 =
+*Added Widget feature (go to Dashboard->Appearance->Widgets to activate).
+*Added options under Dashboard->Settings->Reading->WOD Settings

 = 1.0 =
 *Initial plugin version.

-== A note from the lead programmer ==
+== A note from the lead developer ==

 I would love to hear any feedback you have regarding this WOD plugin.  *Help me make it even better* for the CrossFit community; please use the WordPress.org support forums to submit bug reports, feature requests, etc.

-Also, I blog about Crossfit and software and http://boxhacks.com.
+Also, I blog about CrossFit and software and http://boxhacks.com.
 If you like the plug-in, please consider signing up for my email newsletter.